 The ecobee4 benefits from in-built Amazon Alexa compatibility.
 This means you won't have to buy a separate Amazon Echo device to be able to use voice activation.

 Because of its great features, the ecobee4 is among the more expensive smart thermostats.
 Its slick design is very attractive and its remote sensors give it an advantage over the Nest Learning Thermostat, which doesn't come with a remote sensor.

 If you'd like to find out more about other thermostats we reviewed or to find a cheaper alternative, read our guide to the best smart thermostats around.

 Among smart thermostats, the ecobee4 has few equals.
 It holds up well against the Nest Learning Thermostat in every category we tested.
-Both units cost around $250, much higher than the average of $180, making them the most expensive smart thermostats we've tested, but the compelling features are worth it.
+Both units cost more than the average of $180, making them the most expensive smart thermostats we've tested, but the compelling features are worth it.

 This smart thermostat is slightly easier to use than the ecobee3 lite, thanks to its voice control via built-in Amazon Alexa, which also helps make the ecobee4 as user-friendly as Nest.
 With this feature, you can tell Alexa to adjust the temperature without using the mobile app or the thermostat's screen.
 While built-in voice control is useful, you can get similar performance using an ecobee3 lite and an Amazon Echo Dot for about the same price.